omgnetwork/elixir-omg/docs/details.md

   - **`stored_fee_update_interval_minutes`** - [FeedAdapter only!] positive integer describes time interval in minutes.
 The updates of token prices are carried out in update intervals as long as the changes are within tolerance.

 ## Watcher configuration - `:omg_watcher` app

+* **`deposit_finality_margin`** - the margin that is waited after a `DepositCreated` event in the root chain contract.
+Only after this margin had passed:
+  - the child chain will allow spending the deposit
+  - the watcher and watcher info will consider a transaction spending this deposit a valid transaction

+  It is important that for a given child chain, the child chain server and watchers use the same value of this margin.

+  **NOTE**: This entry is defined in `omg`, despite not being accessed there, only in `omg_child_chain` and `omg_watcher`.
+  The reason here is to minimize risk of Child Chain server's and Watcher's configuration entries diverging.

+* **`ethereum_events_check_interval_ms`** - polling interval for pulling Ethereum events (logs) from the Ethereum client.

+* **`coordinator_eth_height_check_interval_ms`** - polling interval for checking whether the root chain had progressed for the `RootChainCoordinator`.
+Affects how quick the services reading Ethereum events realize there's a new block.

 * **`exit_processor_sla_margin`** - the margin to define the notion of a "late", invalid exit.
 After this margin passes, every invalid exit is deemed a critical failure of the child chain (`unchallenged_exit`).